Create a secret manager integration in Confluent Cloud

 Overview

 Fully-managed connectors in Confluent Cloud can integrate with secret managers from cloud service providers (CSPs) such as Azure Key Vault or AWS Secrets Manager to retrieve sensitive information such as database credentials, access keys, and similar authentication-related secrets.
-This feature ensures that your secrets never persist within Confluent’s boundary, and Confluent Cloud always fetches them at runtime as needed.
+This feature ensures that your secrets never persist within the Confluent boundary, and Confluent Cloud always fetches them at runtime as needed.

 Secret manager integration uses Confluent Provider Integration to authenticate with your CSP and securely access secrets stored in services like Azure Key Vault or AWS Secrets Manager.
 For more information about provider integration in Confluent Cloud, see Manage Provider Integration for Fully-Managed Connectors in Confluent Cloud.